Vintage 1970s Life Like Water Tower. Presenting a VERY RARE Vintage 1970s Life Like Water Tower.…

 The First Edition was released in 1844.

-This EXTREMELY RARE book is in very good condition….some minor fraying and wear to the green cloth cover(s) ans spine(s) , some loss of gilt work on the cover, some foxing, but otherwise very good for it’s age.
+This EXTREMELY RARE book is in fair condition with some minor fraying and wear to the green cloth cover(s) ans spine(s) , some loss of gilt work on the cover, some foxing, but otherwise good for it’s age.

 It has ALL the attached illustrations.